wildfly/quickstart/wsat-simple/README.md

     mvn clean test -Parq-jbossas-remote

-The following expected output should appear.
+The following expected output should appear (there will be some other log messages interlaced between these).
 The output explains what actually went on when these tests ran.

 Test commit: